 - Pack in carry-on, not checked luggage (cargo holds can freeze and temperature is not controlled)

-- Bring your syringes in their sealed, unopened packaging
+- Bring syringes in their sealed, unopened packaging

-- A letter from your prescribing provider helps, though it is rarely requested for small quantities
+- A letter from the prescribing provider helps, though it is rarely requested for small quantities

 - Keep everything in a clear zip-lock bag for easy screening

-TSA and airport security specifics: TSA allows injectable medications and associated supplies (syringes, needles, alcohol swabs) in carry-on luggage.
-You do not need to declare them at the checkpoint, but having them visible and organized speeds things up if a bag check is triggered.
+TSA and airport security specifics: TSA allows injectable medications and associated supplies (syringes, needles, alcohol swabs) in carry-on luggage (What Can I Bring?
+Medical, TSA).
+These items do not need to be declared at the checkpoint, but keeping them visible and organized speeds things up if a bag check is triggered.
 Peptide vials in a small insulated bag with an ice pack will not raise issues.
-The ice pack must be frozen solid when you enter the security line.
+The ice pack must be frozen solid when entering the security line.
 If it has melted to liquid, TSA may confiscate it under the liquid rules.

 For international travel, rules vary by country.
-Carry your peptides in original labeled vials with the peptide name visible.
-A copy of your prescription or a letter from your provider is more important for international flights than domestic ones.
-Some countries (particularly in Asia and the Middle East) have strict rules about injectable substances.
-Research your destination before you pack.
+Carry peptides in original labeled vials with the peptide name visible.
+A copy of the prescription or a letter from the provider is more important for international flights than domestic ones.
+Some countries, particularly in Asia and the Middle East, have strict rules about injectable substances.
+Research the destination before packing.

 Recommended travel gear: